der-fruhling-entertainment/pages/code-of-conduct.md

 This project welcomes and contributions of any form that comply with the above requirements.

-This project, by using this CoC, will enforce it to the extent that it's text requires.
+This project, from implementing this CoC, will enforce it to the extent that it's text requires.